nylas/nylas-mail/docs-atom/writing-specs.md

 ## Running specs

-Most of the time you'll want to run specs by triggering the `window:run-package-specs` command.
+Most of the time you'll want to run specs by triggering the `application:run-package-specs` command.
 This command is not only to run package specs, it is also for Atom core specs.
 This will run all the specs in the current project's spec directory.
 If you want to run the Atom core specs and **all** the default package specs trigger the `window:run-all-specs` command.

 To run a limited subset of specs use the `fdescribe` or `fit` methods.
 You can use those to focus a single spec or several specs.
 In the example above, focusing an individual spec looks like this: